kuronekozero/youtube-remove-short-long-videos/README.md

 ## How does it work?

 The script works by scanning the videos in your YouTube recommendations and removing any that are shorter than a specified minimum duration or longer than a specified maximum duration.
-By default, these durations are set to remove videos shorter than 1 minute and longer than 10 minutes, but these can be easily adjusted to suit your preferences.
+By default, these durations are set to remove videos shorter than 1 minute and longer than 1 hour(by default max duration is disabled), but these can be easily adjusted to suit your preferences.

 ## Customizing the Duration Thresholds